kranthiyelaboina/Passenger-Emotion-Recognition-System-for-Autonomous-Public-Transports/README.md

-# Passenger Emotion Recognition System for Autonomous Public Transport
+# Passenger Emotion Recognition System for Autonomous Transport

 Welcome to the repository for the Passenger Emotion Recognition System for Autonomous Public Transport project!
-This project was developed by **Team Z-18** as part of a hackathon conducted by the Career Development Centre (CDC) at the Institute of Aeronautical Engineering (IARE).
-The goal of this project is to create a system that utilizes artificial intelligence techniques, specifically using TensorFlow and the FER-2013 dataset, to recognize and analyze the emotions of passengers in autonomous public transport.
+This project was developed as part of the Hackathon conducted by CDC of IARE.The goal of this project is to create a system that utilizes artificial intelligence techniques, specifically using TensorFlow and the FER-2013 dataset, to recognize and analyze the emotions of passengers in autonomous public transport.

 ## Table of Contents